Urfa: 19th century

-First World War and after
+World War I and after

-During the First World War, Urfa was a site of the Armenian and Assyrian genocides, beginning in 1915.
+During World War I, Urfa was a site of the Armenian and Assyrian genocides, beginning in 1915.
 Members of Urfa's Armenian community were deported and killed.
 In May, 18 families were deported from Urfa, and in June, 50 people were arrested, tortured, and then deported to Diyarbakır, where they were killed on the road.
 Urfa was also a stop on the deportation route, and the Urfa resistance in October was composed of Armenians deported from Van and Diyarbakır.
 Survivors from killings elsewhere had begun to arrive in Urfa, and by mid-August, massacres had begun in Urfa itself.
 Some 400 Armenians were taken to the edge of town and killed during a four-day period from 15–19 August.
 Another massacre took place on 23 September, when 300 Armenians were killed.

 In response to the Urfa resistance in October, Mehmet Celal Bey, who had served as governor of Aleppo before being sacked for refusing to comply with the order to deport the local Armenians, commented: "Each human has the right to live.
 A trampled worm will squirm and wriggle.
 The Armenians will defend themselves."
 The final event of the resistance was on 15 October, when several thousand Turkish troops attacked their position.
 The next day, some 20,000 Armenian deportees in transit were killed in and around Urfa.

 Meanwhile, during the Russian occupation of Western Armenia, many Turks fleeing those regions came and settled in Urfa.
-Mehmet Adil Saraç estimates that around 8 to 10 thousand Turks migrated to the Urfa region this way.
+Mehmet Adil Saraç estimates that around 8,000 to 10,000 Turks migrated to the Urfa region this way.

-At the end of the First World War, the Treaty of Sèvres assigned Urfa to the French-controlled Mandate of Syria, 5 km south of the border with Turkey.
+At the end of World War I, the Treaty of Sèvres assigned Urfa to the French-controlled Mandate of Syria, 5 km south of the border with Turkey.
 As a result, Urfa was occupied by British and then French troops.
 Locals from Urfa formed a militia and successfully drove out the occupying troops on 11 April 1920.
 The 1923 Treaty of Lausanne officially settled the matter by including Urfa as part of the new Republic of Turkey.
 Under the new republic, Urfa was made capital of the new Urfa Province on 20 April 1924.

-Urfa Halkevi was established on 23 February 1934, on a site that had earlier been occupied by a vocational school called the Mekteb-i Sanayi.
-The halkevi opened with only 7 branches: Language and Literature, Fine Arts, Representation, Sport, Social Assistance, Library and Publication, and Villagers.
-An eighth branch, People's Classrooms and Courses, was added in 1935.
-Throughout its existence, the Urfa Halkevi faced financial difficulties.
-It was eventually closed down when the halkevi program was abolished in 1951.

-During this period, there were 7 newspapers in Urfa: the Urfa'da Milli Gazete ("National Gazette in Urfa"), Yeni Işık ("New Light"), Yenilik ("Newness"), Işık ("Light"), Urfa, Akgün ("White Day"), and İrfan ("Knowledge").